Childcare funding privacy notice

 Data (eligibility code, parent/carer national insurance number and child's date of birth) is used to run an audit at least six times a year to enable the local authority to identify which children may no longer be eligible for 30 Hours Childcare funding for the following term.
 The result of these audits will update the information held within the database and will subsequently update the school or childcare provider(s) where the child is attending.
 This will also be shared amongst relevant departments within the Council e.g. finance department.

-Funded hours data, assists the Local Authority to administer and distribute accurate funds, complete annual census returns and assess sufficiency take up of 2 and 3 / 4 year olds places across the borough.
+Funded hours data, assists the Local Authority to administer and distribute accurate funds, complete annual census returns and assess sufficiency take up of two and three to four year olds places across the borough.

 When checking the validity of a child's 30 Hour Childcare Unique Eligibility Code, a school or childcare provider must receive prior consent from the parent/carer.
 It is the responsibility of the parent/carer to regularly reconfirm the eligibility of the child's unique code with HMRC.